SD-WAN Security

 Cisco vManage

 vManage is the UI you can use for Day 0, Day 1, and Day 2 operations.
 All policies, routing, and QoS security are configured in vManage.
-Then vManage pushes this directly to the WAN edge or the vSmart.
+Then, vManage pushes this directly to the WAN edge or the vSmart.
 It depends on what you are looking for.

 In the past, many vulnerabilities were found in the IOS classic routes.
 We had, for example, runtime infection and static infection.
 Someone could access the devices and modify them for all of these to be successful.
 With some vulnerabilities, it contacted C&C servers when the router came online.
 So, Malware in IOS is a real threat.
-There was a security breach where it even affected the line cards.
+There was a security breach that affected the line cards.

-SD WAN Security Features: Secure Control Plane
+Secure Control Plane

 So you only need a single peering to the vSmart, which allows you to scale horizontally.
 On top of this, we have OMP.
 It was designed from the ground up to be very extensive and to carry values that mean something to SD-WAN.
 It is not just used to replace a routing protocol; it can do much more than have IP prefixes.
 It can take the keys, policy information, service insertion, and multicast node information.